mblum/nn/README.md

 ### Making predictions

-If you trained a model using training data, you normally want to use this model for making predictions on new data.
-With neural networks you would use the forward pass for this.
-Afterwards the network output can be read from the activation of the output layer.
+If you trained a model, you can make predictions on new data by passing it through the network and observe the activation on the output layer.

           nn.forward_pass(X_test);
           matrix_t Y_test = nn.get_activation();